Hearing loss is a problem that affects millions of Americans today.

 But your family is trying to help by preventing isolation and encouraging good mental health.

-Self-isolation has been known to lead to an array of mental health issues, including depression, anxiety, and dementia, to name a few.
+Self-isolation has led to an array of mental health issues, including depression, anxiety, and dementia, to name a few.

 A comprehensive hearing assessment is the first step to repairing any damage caused to family relationships.